ska-telescope/ska-ser-infra-machinery/README.md

 variables when running the Makefile targets to avoid any deployment/installation on the wrong cluster my mistake.

-So, the first variable to setup is the **ENVIRONMENT**.
+So, the first variable to set up is the **ENVIRONMENT**.
 Like the name suggest, it points to the environment we want to work with.
 For doing that please add a PrivateRules.mak with the following variables

 ```